MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/11-ai-search.md

 1. Leave the **Schedule** set to **Once**.

-1. Expand the **Advanced options**.
-Ensure that the **Base-64 Encode Keys** option is selected, as encoding keys can make the index more efficient.

 1. Select **Submit** to create the data source, skillset, index, and indexer.
 The indexer is run automatically and runs the indexing pipeline, which:
     - Extracts the document metadata fields and content from the data source.
     - Runs the skillset of cognitive skills to generate more enriched fields.